-We show how ORA stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Alternative Power Generation industry.
+We show how ORA stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Geothermal Electric Power Generation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Orange is one of the world’s leading telecommunications carriers with a turnover of EUR 42 billion in 2019 and 143,000 employees as at 30 September 2020, of which 83,000 are in France.
 The Group served 256 million customers on 30 September 2020, including 212 million mobile customers and 21 million fixed broadband customers.
 The Group is present in 26 countries.
 Orange is also a leading provider of telecommunication services to multinational companies, under the brand Orange Business Services.
 In December 2019, the Group presented its new “Engage 2025” strategic plan, which, guided by social and environmental accountability, aims to reinvent its operator model.
 While accelerating in growth areas and placing data and AI at the heart of its innovation model, the Group will be an attractive and responsible employer, adapted to emerging professions.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)